Lil Peep: Education

-When Åhr returned to school the following year as a senior, there was a new administration that was unfamiliar with the student body and culture.
+Åhr attended Long Beach High School in Lido Beach, New York, In 2012, the school was impacted by Hurricane Sandy, which caused the school to close for several weeks.
+When the school reopened, the faculty and administrators were more relaxed on students, which led Åhr to enjoy his junior year of high school more than the prior years.
+But when he returned for his senior year the following year, a new administration had been installed that was unfamiliar with the student body and culture.
 An exhausted Åhr was ready to drop out, but was assisted by a teacher named Maria Hartmann to finish school.
-With the help of two other teachers whom Åhr knew and trusted, Åhr finished high school by completing his last two necessary courses, English and Social Studies.
-He graduated six months early in January 2014.
+With the help of two other teachers who Åhr knew and trusted, he finished high school by completing his last two necessary courses, English and Social Studies, and graduated six months early in January 2014.

-Later that January, Åhr was accepted into SUNY Old Westbury on Long Island, but declined to attend and instead enrolled as an out of state student at Glendale Community College in Pasadena, California.
-There, he was able to enroll in one class with a middle school friend, who ultimately dropped out.
-After his first semester at Glendale Community College, Åhr decided to drop out and instead enrolled at Nassau Community College on Long Island.
-By the fall of 2015, Åhr was taking four classes online (two business classes, one criminal justice class, and one art history class) in which he earned three A's and one B.
+Later that January, Åhr was accepted into SUNY Old Westbury on Long Island, but chose not to attend, and instead enrolled as an out of state student at Glendale Community College in Glendale, California, where he enrolled in one class with a middle school friend.
+After his first semester at Glendale Community College, Åhr also chose to leave, and enrolled at Nassau Community College in Uniondale, New York, on Long Island.
+In fall of 2015, in his only semester at Nassau Community College, Åhr took four classes online, including two business classes, one criminal justice class, and one art history class, and was named to the dean's list.

-During Åhr's only full-time semester at Nassau Community College, he made the dean's list.
-However, instead of enrolling in a second term, Åhr decided drop out and begin performing with Schemaposse.
-By the end of 2015 he had already completed a large body of work in his bedroom while attending school full-time.
+Instead of returning for his second term, Åhr dropped out, and began performing with Schemaposse.
+By the end of 2015, he completed a large body of work in his bedroom.

 At the age of 18, Åhr got his first face tattoo, a broken heart below his left eye, as a sign of commitment to avoiding a straight life.
-"A tattoo on your face is gonna stop you from getting a lot of jobs," he would later say.
-He returned to Los Angeles to pursue a career in music under the stage name Lil Peep in February 2016.
-He moved to Los Angeles, he later explained, because living on Long Island depressed him.
+"A tattoo on your face is gonna stop you from getting a lot of jobs," he later said.